-Step 2: If the supervisor or floor manager fails to resolve the dispute to the customer's satisfaction or lacks the authority to remedy the complaint, he or she shall refer the complaint to the gaming facility manager.
+Step 2.
+If the supervisor or floor manager fails to resolve the dispute to the customer's satisfaction or lacks the authority to remedy the complaint, he or she shall refer the complaint to the gaming facility manager.
 The supervisor or floor manager shall also notify security.
 If a customer is referred to the gaming facility manager, the gaming facility manager shall interview the customer and, if necessary, the involved employee(s) and shall make a decision within a reasonable time, not to exceed, five (5) days.
-The manager shall obtain the customer's name, address and telephone number.
 The manager shall notify the customer that if he or she remains dissatisfied, he or she can request in writing review by the Tribal Gaming Representative ("Representative") within seven (7) days of the manager's decision.